atinfinity/livox_ros_driver2/README.md

 git clone https://github.com/atinfinity/livox_ros_driver2.git ws_livox/src/livox_ros_driver2
 ```

-  **Note :**
+> [!NOTE]

-  Be sure to clone the source code in a '[work_space]/src/' folder (as shown above), otherwise compilation errors will occur due to the compilation tool restriction.
+> Be sure to clone the source code in a `[work_space]/src/` folder (as shown above), otherwise compilation errors will occur due to the compilation tool restriction.

 ### 2.2 Build & install the Livox-SDK2

-  **Note :**
+> [!NOTE]

-  Please follow the guidance of installation in the [Livox-SDK2/README.md](https://github.com/Livox-SDK/Livox-SDK2/blob/master/README.md)
+> Please follow the guidance of installation in the [Livox-SDK2/README.md](https://github.com/Livox-SDK/Livox-SDK2/blob/master/README.md)

 ### 2.3 Build the Livox ROS Driver 2: